Roy Suryo: Wikipedia vandalism complaint

 On 24 January 2020, Roy filed a police complaint over an edit to the United Nations page on the Indonesian version of Wikipedia.
 The edit, made on 21 January 2020 and showing scant regard for capitalization, changed the location of the first UN General Assembly from "Westminster Central Hall" in London to "jln setiabudi (sunda atlantis)".
 It also changed the location of the UN's first temporary headquarters over 1946 to 1952 from a building owned by Sperry Gyroscope Corporation in Lake Success, New York, to "villa isola in lembang, Bandung".
 Roy said he suspected the edits were made by a cult known as the Sunda Empire, which claims to have founded the UN and NATO.
 “If we look for the history of the United Nations and NATO, the ones that come up are fake historical references made by the Sunda Empire.
 This is dangerous,” said Roy.
 Police said they would investigate the complaint, which alleges violations of the Electronic and Information Transactions Law and the Criminal Code.

 Jokowi Borobudur meme

-On July, Roy is now a suspect after posting an infamous but controversial meme about the Borobudur statue face closely resembles to Joko Widodo on his social media.
-He is now arrested for alleged blasphemy.
+In July 2022, Roy Suryo was formerly a suspect after posting a controversial meme about the Borobudur statue's face that closely resembles to Joko Widodo on his social media.
+He was arrested for alleged blasphemy in August 2022, and sentenced to 9 months in prison along with a fine of Rp150 million.